Malaga’s mild climate allows you to stroll through its streets after sunset, and enjoy the Christmas lights in the historic centre.

-The last stop of the Cercanias C1 (Malaga Centro Alameda) is 600 m from Calle Larios and you don’t have any stress with traffic jams, looking for parking etc. You only have to bear in mind that the last train to Fuengirola leaves from Malaga Centro Alameda at 11:30 pm.
+The last stop of the Cercanias C1 (Malaga Centro Alameda) is 600 m from Calle Larios.
+And you don’t have any stress with traffic jams, looking for parking etc. You only have to bear in mind that the last train to Fuengirola leaves from Malaga Centro Alameda at 11:30 pm.

-If you prefer to go by car or come from farther away, an interesting option may also be to park in the car park of the Plaza Mayor shopping centre and take the Cercanias C1 from there.
+If you prefer to go by car or come from farther away: An interesting option may also be to park in the car park of the Plaza Mayor shopping centre and take the Cercanias C1 from there.

-I hope you enjoy your Christmas walk in a beautiful and illuminated Malaga!
+We hope you enjoy your Christmas walk in a beautiful and illuminated Malaga!